googlefonts/googlefonts-project-template/FONTLOG.md

 FONTLOG for Demo
 -------------------

-This file provides detailed information on the Foo font software.
+This file provides detailed information on the Demo font software.
-This information should be distributed along with the Foo fonts and any derivative works.
+This information should be distributed along with the Demo fonts and any derivative works.